 “Two guys were just arguing, officer and then, the guy in the suit squared off like he was going to fight.
 Then the other guy did too.
 Then the fight started.”

-Part of many self defense repertoires is the “re-emptive” strike.
+Notes on the Pre-Emptive.
+Part of many self defense repertoires is the “re-emptive” strike, taught void of legal traps and complications.
+I mean, they are smart and great in many ways.
 You know this physical fight is going to happen, so you strike first.
-This is your own little ambush, usually delivered from a non-fighting stance.
+This is your own little ambush to thwart his escalation, best and usually delivered from a non-fighting, “sucker punch stance, huh?
 Could be a strike or a kick.
-That is why all unarmed, self defense system must practice all their strikes and kicks from the typical non-fight stances, all which we will review later, along with the fighting ready performance stances/positions, moving and non-moving.
+This is why all unarmed, self defense systems must practice all their strikes and kicks from the typical non-fight stances, all which we will review later, along with the fighting ready performance stances/positions, moving and non-moving.
+But, this same witnessing of a pre-emptive strike can make you look like the “fight-starter.”
+Nearby witnesses may tattle:

 “Two guys were just arguing, officer, and then the guy in the suit hauled off and smacked the other guy in the head!”

 Like so much in life, anything within a certain spectrum of events, good or bad, can happen.
 May work.
 May not work.
-In this particular “stand-off interview” moment, here are some common, even natural responses in the script of life.
+In this particular “stand-off, heated interview” moment, here are some common, even natural responses in the script of life.

 1: Leaving, fast or slowly.